faraimazh/quantumtech.africa/README.md

 QuantumTech.Africa is the first start up in Africa that is purely focused on commercializing quantum tech breakthroughs.
 In summary:

-- We help build investable companies.

-- We invest in promising quantum tech startups.
+- We help build investable companies and invest in promising quantum tech startups.

+We work closely with founders to help them grow their companies, gain access to corporates, partners and experts to improve business outcomes and attract funding.

 - We guide businesses in their quantum tech projects and initiatives.

+We engage with corporates to learn about their medium to long-tern goals, provide visibility and access to quantum tech and enable collaboration with the quantum tech community to solve key challenges across various industries.

 - We support policymakers to knock down barriers and make it easy to commercialize quantum tech innovations.